 Jeff Shaffer, a 1984 graduate of HACC and recipient of HACC's distinguished alumnus award, is a real estate broker with RE/MAX of Gettysburg, where he had formerly been vice president and co-owner prior to selling the company in 2015.
 Jeff served as a member of the Gettysburg Campus Major Gifts Committee Leadership team in 2008-09, the Gettysburg Campus Advisory Committee since its inception and is a member of the HACC Board of Trustees.
 In addition to serving HACC, Jeff has volunteered his time to support Habitat for Humanity, the American Heart Association, Upper Adams Lions Club and the Adams County Economic Development Corporation.

 Greg King, recipient of an honorary doctor of public service degree from HACC, is a senior director with D&H Distributing in Harrisburg.
-King is currently the interim vice chair of the HACC Foundation Board and served as HACC Foundation Board chairman from 2005-11.
+King is currently the vice chair of the HACC Foundation Board and served as HACC Foundation Board chairman from 2005-11.